fbpx

 Marcus Harpur

 Away from the barns in other beds, I try to ensure that the colours of emerging perennials are carefully considered in the choice of tulips and their shape.
 In the kitchen garden we create a unique colour blend of tulips which are planted in huge swathes in raised beds.
-This year the coppery tones of the beech hedge are reflected in the selection of tulips Amani, Black Jack and City of Vancouver .
-Elsewhere we showcase tulips in a more naturalistic way.
+This year the coppery tones of the beech hedge are reflected in the selection of tulips Amani, Black Jack and City of Vancouver.
+Elsewhere, we showcase tulips in a more naturalistic way.
 We are looking forward to seeing 500 of Tulip Pittsburg in the dappled shade of the stream bed amongst such plants as Brunnera macrophylla, Philadephus coronarius aureus, Ophiphogon planiscapus nigrens and Pulmonaria Sissinghurst white.

 My top tip for anyone new to tulips is to plant in as large a number as possible whether in a border or in a pot.
 Dotted around they look mean and are not impactful.
-We tend to treat most of out tuilps as annuals but some such as much loved Ballerina, Jan Reus or the Viridiflora tulips do repeat well and so are left in situ.
+We tend to treat most of our tulips as annuals but some such as much loved Ballerina, Jan Reus or the Viridiflora tulips do repeat well and so are left in situ.
 If planting in pots it is best to start again each year with new tulips, carefully disinfecting the pots and using new potting material each year to avoid virus issues.

 Visit Ulting Wick for their tulip opening this April.
-Find out more here
+Find out more here.

 Don’t miss a thing